 The Kids Can't Thank You Enough

 Families turn to Mass.
 Eye and Ear in times of need.
-Here they find compassionate care from physicians, who also work tirelessly to develop new treatments and find cures for children with diseases and conditions that affect their sight, hearing, speech, breathing, even their ability to smile.
+Here they find compassionate care from clincian/scientists who also work tirelessly to develop new treatments and find cures for children with diseases and conditions that affect their sight, hearing, speech, breathing and even their ability to smile.

-Thanks to the leadership of Chairman Wyc Grousbeck, Mass.
-Eye and Ear successfully launched the Curing Kids Fund in 2010.
-Your gifts seed new reearch and fun innovative advancements in care.
+Thanks to the leadership of Board Chairman Wyc Grousbeck, Mass.
+Eye and Ear founded the Curing Kids Fund in 2010.
+Your gifts seed new research and fund innovative advancements in care.

-- Advanced 14 exciting new initiatives in vision and hearing research.
+- Advance 14 exciting new initiatives in vision and hearing research.

-- Given dozens of children-in-need the simple, but life-changing gift of eyeglasses and hearing aids.
+- Give dozens of children-in-need the simple, but life-changing gift of eyeglasses and hearing aids.

-- Supported more than 100 life-saving reconstructive airway and ear surgeries for children at home and around the world.
+- Support more than 100 life-saving reconstructive airway and ear surgeries for children at home and around the world.

-- Established a Mass.
-Eye and Ear Curing Kids Endowment, to help ensure transformative research and care for years to come.
+- Establish a Mass.
+Eye and Ear Curing Kids Endowment to help ensure transformative research and care for years to come.